 Feature Description Floating-Point Unit A floating-point unit is available.
 Virtual Mode Extensions Virtual mode extensions are available.
 Debugging Extensions I/O breakpoint debug extensions are supported.
 Page Size Extensions 4-Mbyte pages are supported.
 Time Stamp Counter (with RDTSC and CR4 disable bit) A time stamp counter is available in the processor, and the RDTSC instruction is supported.
-K86TM Model-Specific Registers (with RDMSR and WRMSR) The K86 model-specific registers are available in the processor, and the RDMSR and WRMSR instructions are supported.
+K86 [TM] Family of Processors' Model-Specific Registers (with RDMSR and WRMSR) The K86 model-specific registers are available in the processor, and the RDMSR and WRMSR instructions are supported.
 Machine Check Exception The machine check exception is supported.
 CMPXCHG8B Instruction The CMPXCHG8B instruction is supported.
 APIC A local APIC unit is available.
 Global Paging Extension Global paging extensions are available.
 Conditional Move Instructions The conditional move instructions CMOV, FCMOV, and FCOMI are supported.
-MMX Instructions The MMX instruction set is supported.
+MMX [TM] Instructions The MMX instruction set is supported.

-Table 4.
-Summary of Extended Feature Bits for AMD Processors (Appendix A contains details on bit locations and values.)
+Table 3.
+Summary of Standard Feature Bits for AMD Processors(Appendix A contains details on bit locations and values.)

+(Appendix A contains details on bit locations and values.)
 Feature Description Floating-Point Unit A floating-point unit is available.
 Virtual Mode Extensions Virtual mode extensions are available.
 Debugging Extensions I/O breakpoint debug extensions are supported.
 Page Size Extensions 4-Mbyte pages are supported.
 Time Stamp Counter (with RDTSC and CR4 disable bit) A time stamp counter is available in the processor, and the RDTSC instruction is supported.
-K86 Model-Specific Registers (with RDMSR and WRMSR) The K86 model-specific registers are available in the processor, and the RDMSR and WRMSR instructions are supported.
+K86 [TM] Family of Processors' Model-Specific Registers (with RDMSR and WRMSR) The K86 model-specific registers are available in the processor, and the RDMSR and WRMSR instructions are supported.
 Machine Check Exception The machine check exception is supported.
 CMPXCHG8B Instruction The CMPXCHG8B instruction is supported.
 Global Paging Extension Global paging extensions are available.
 SYSCALL and SYSRET Instructions The SYSCALL and SYSRET instructions and associated extensions are supported.
 Integer Conditional Move Instruction The integer conditional move instruction CMOV is supported.
 Floating-Point Conditional Move Instructions The floating-point conditional move instructions FCMOV and FCOMI are supported.
-MMX Instructions MMX Instructions are supported.
-AMD-3DTM Instructions AMD-3D Instructions are supported.
+MMX [TM] Instructions The MMX instruction set is supported.
+3DNow!
+[TM] Instructions The 3DNow! instruction set is supported.